 - a.
 A motion may be amended at any time during the debate on it by: - i.
 Striking out certain words - ii.
 Adding certain words, or - iii.
-Striking out certain words and inserting others in their place. - b.
-Any member who wishes to propose a further amendment to the motion shall have power to give notice of amendment and state its nature before the amendment before the Chair has been put to the vote. - be debated at the one time.
-If the amendment be carried, it shall become the substantive motion, the original motion lapsing, and there to the meeting. - 17.
-Motion for Question to be Put A motion "that the question be now put" may be moved at any stage of a debate, and shall be put immediately to the meeting without discussion.
-11. Amendments - Only one amendment shall If lost, the debate shall continue as if such motion had not been moved.
-If carried, the mover shall have the right to reply, then the amendment, if there be an amendment, or shall be no necessity to put the original motion motion, if no amendment has been moved thereon, or all amendments have been disposed of shall be put to the meeting without further 12.
-Other Amendments - Whether an amendment discussion.
-No delegate who has spoken to is carried or not, other amendments may be the motion or amendment immediately before submitted, and at a time, to be decided in like the Chair shall be permitted to move "That the manner until the subject is finally disposed of. question be now put". - 13.
-Amendments Lost In the case of all amendments being lost, the Chair shall put the original motion to the vote. - 14.
+Striking out certain words and inserting others in their place. - Any member who wishes to propose a further amendment to the motion shall have power to give notice of amendment and state its nature before the amendment before the Chair has been put to the vote. - Amendments Only one amendment shall be debated at the one time.
+If the amendment be carried, it shall become the substantive motion, the original motion lapsing, and there shall be no necessity to put the original motion to the meeting. - Other Amendments Whether an amendment is carried or not, other amendments may be submitted, and at a time, to be decided in like manner until the subject is finally disposed of. - Amendments Lost In the case of all amendments being lost, the Chair shall put the original motion to the vote. - 14.
 Motion Discharged From Agenda A motion may be superseded at any time: - i.
 By another that it be discharged from the notice paper - ii.
 By a motion for the adjournment of the question under consideration - iii.
 By the adjournment of the meeting, or - iv.
-By a motion "That the next business be proceeded with", being resolved in the affirmative. - 15.
-Frequency of Speech A member shall not speak more than once upon any motion before the meeting, except: - i.
+By a motion "That the next business be proceeded with", being resolved in the affirmative. - Frequency of Speech A member shall not speak more than once upon any motion before the meeting, except: - i.
 In reply upon an original motion - ii.
 In committee of the whole - iii.
 In explanation, or - iv.
 Upon a point of order raised during a debate.